coreorm/simple.js/txt/start.md

   });
 ```
 As you can see, it's simply iterating through the title elements and check if one of them is the same as what's saved in the state, then add a new attribute: `checked="checked"` to it.

+Now, for more advanced stuff, make sure you checkout [Advanced Usage](#advanced) for more details.